alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 </li>
 </ol>

-Recall from the [previous post][part1] that a `Transition`'s two main responsibilities are to capturing the start and end state of its views and creating an `Animator` based on the differences.
-As can be seen above, with content transitions the difference will always be that the view's visibility was toggled by the framework: either the view started out `INVISIBLE` and ended up `VISIBLE` or vice versa.
+Recall from the [previous post][part1] that a `Transition`'s two main responsibilities are to capturing the start and end state of its views and creating an `Animator` based on the differences. (**TODO: reword this sentence... already stated this above**) As can be seen above, with content transitions the difference will always be that the view's visibility was toggled by the framework: either the view started out `INVISIBLE` and ended up `VISIBLE` or vice versa.
 As a result, a content `Transition` object at the very least must be able to record each view's visibility in its start and end states and create an `Animator` that will animate the views as they enter or exit the scene.

 Fortunately, the abstract [`Visibility`][Visibility] class already does the first half of this work for you: subclasses of `Visibility` must only implement the [`onAppear()`][onAppear] and [`onDisappear()`][onDisappear] factory methods, in which they must create and return an `Animator` that will either animate the views into or out of the scene.
 As of API 21, three concrete `Visibility` implementations exist: [`Fade`][Fade], [`Slide`][Slide], and [`Explode`][Explode].
 Writing custom `Visibility` transitions will be covered in a future blog post.